DonSebastian91/Yahoo-Downloader/README.md

 # Yahoo-Downloader
-Automatic Stock Downloader from Yahoo
+Automatic Stock Downloader from Yahoo in Python